The Fabulous Moolah

 In the 1980s, she joined the World Wrestling Federation (WWF, later WWE) as part of the Rock 'n' Wrestling Connection storyline, feuding with Cyndi Lauper and Wendi Richter, the latter of whom defeated her for the WWF Women's Championship in the main event of The Brawl to End It All in 1984.
 Moolah regained the Women's Championship on two further occasions before entering semi-retirement towards the end of the decade.
 She continued to make sporadic appearances for WWF/WWE until her death, often in comedic roles with longtime friend Mae Young.
 In 1999, she became the oldest champion in the history of professional wrestling, up to that point in time, when she won the Women's Championship for a final time at age 76.

-During her lifetime, Moolah was lauded as a leading figure in women's professional wrestling and was considered one of the industry's greatest wrestlers.
+During her lifetime, Moolah was lauded as a leading figure in women's professional wrestling and was considered one of the industry's most known lady wrestlers.
 She became the first woman to be inducted into the WWF Hall of Fame in 1995 and is also a member of the NWA Hall of Fame and the Professional Wrestling Hall of Fame.
 However, her legacy has since been damaged in the years following her death, when allegations surfaced that she had exploited female wrestlers under her tutelage both financially and sexually.

 Early life

 Mary Lillian Ellison was born in 1923 in Kershaw County, South Carolina, and grew up in Tookiedoo, 12 miles from Columbia.
-The youngest of five children, Ellison was the only daughter of a part-Cherokee father and an Irish mother.
-Her parents owned a farm, a grocery store, and a service station.
+The youngest of five children, Ellison was the only daughter of Henry Lee and Suzann Atkinson Ellison.

 When her mother died of cancer, eight-year-old Ellison went to live with her paternal grandmother and worked on her cousin's cotton farm to make money.
 At age 10, Ellison was still deeply distraught over her mother's death; to cheer her up, her father took her to the local wrestling matches.
 Ellison liked the matches, but it was not until she saw Women's Champion Mildred Burke wrestle that "they began to mean much more" to her.

 Ellison returned to the Columbia home of her father and brothers.
-She graduated from Columbia High School, but at age 14 married 21-year-old Walter Carroll.
+She graduated from Columbia High School, and married L. Walter Carroll.
 They soon became parents to a daughter.
-A few months after the birth of her daughter, she divorced Carroll.
-Still only 15, she left her daughter with a friend and set out on a wrestling career of her own.
+A few months after the birth of her daughter, she divorced Carroll, leaving her daughter with a friend and setting out on a wrestling career of her own.